Alert Template Discipline

 Why templates

 Hand-rolled alerts vary in quality.
-Templates encode the team standard: required labels, runbook link, dashboard link, severity rules.
+Templates encode the team standard for required labels, runbook link, dashboard link, and severity rules; the discipline reduces review burden because the reviewer checks that the template was used, not whether every field is correct.

 What a template includes